funkhaus/factory-archive/README.md

 Every issue is assigned to a Github Project and every Github Project has an associated `branch`.
 For example, we currently have a `MakeMake` project and in return also have a branch named `makemake`.

-### Branch project setup
+### For Project Branch

-1. Clone the Project branch [from here](https://github.com/funkhaus/factory/branches)
+1. Fork the Project branch [from here](https://github.com/funkhaus/factory/branches)
 2. Code your component
-3. Create a new PR on the project branch, be sure to include a list of issues (Component Requests) your PR addresses in the PR description.
+3. Create a new PR from your fork to the project branch, be sure to include a list of issues (Component Requests) your PR addresses in the PR description.

 ### Storybook Development